Staffordshire Bull Terries have a naturally friendly and affectionate temperament, although they have also long been seen as a dangerous breed of dog.

 Can Tolerate Being Left Alone: Yes

-The Staffordshire Bull Terrier is a loyal breed that’s beginning to develop the good reputation it deserves.
+The Staffordshire Bull Terrier is a loyal breed (under the “pit bull” umbrella)that’s beginning to develop the good reputation it deserves.

 While Staffies have long had a reputation for being a dangerous breed of dog, people are now starting to realize that much of this aggressive behavior was trained into them.

 While they often get confused, the key difference between the Staffordshire Bull Terrier and the American Pit Bull Terrier is their size.

 The Staffie is much bulkier than the Pit Bull, and in both breeds, the males have more muscle mass.

 What’s more, the Staffie developed in England and the Pit Bull in America.

 Color: Red, black, blue, fawn, white, or a mix